15 Historical Quirks That Make Poland So Different from the Rest of Europe

 4. A European country with a historic Muslim minority

 Poland Didn't Always Speak Polish: The Lost Linguistic Diversity of Europe

 For many centuries, Poland was the only country in Europe to have its own Muslim population, specifically one that hadn’t resulted from military conquest (as was the case later in the Balkans).
 Polish, or Lithuanian (as they are also called), Tatars settled in Poland as early as the 14th century.

-While the settlers soon forgot their Tatar tongue and started speaking the dominant local language (Polish or Belarusian), they stuck to the Muslim religion, developing their own peculiar variety of Islam (the phenomenon sometimes referred to as the Polish Islam).
-One of the most patent and fascinating relics of this cultural symbiosis were the religious books of the Tatars - usually translations from Arabic or Turkish they were published in Polish or Belarusian in Arabic script!
+While the settlers soon forgot their Tatar tongue and started speaking the dominant local language (Polish or Belarusian), they stuck to the Muslim religion, developing their own peculiar variety of Islam (the phenomenon sometimes referred to as Polish Islam).
+One of the most patent and fascinating relics of this cultural symbiosis were the religious books of the Tatars – usually translations from Arabic or Turkish, they were published in Polish or Belarusian in Arabic script!

 Tatars became an important element of the Polish-Lithuanian polity, contributing particularly to great military feats, from Grunwald to WWI and beyond.
 A less obvious Tatar cultural contribution to Polish culture was one of the country’s most celebrated writers, Henryk Sienkiewicz, whose family background stemmed from them too.

 5. The country that mediated the East, or why Polish nobles dressed like Turks